-These cookies keep in an airtight container at room temperature for up to a few days.
-Depending on how humid it is where you are, they may become softer the longer you leave them.
+These Cookies taste best eaten within the day but keep in an airtight container at room temperature for up to a few days – they do become softer the longer you leave them, though.

 Substitutions you can make to this recipe:

 - you can substitute the coconut oil with coconut butter

 - you can use any type of liquid sweetener: maple syrup, agave syrup, brown rice syrup etc